MSCA-LIKE/OpenScienceTrainingCourse/13_selfstudy6/readme.md

 ### For extra credit
 Publish your data management plan to your portfolio (see [self-study 4](../08_selfstudy4/readme.md) for details).

+_2 hours of extra credit are available for this work_

 ## Resources
 -